scristobal/geo-ruler/README.md

 - Different approximate algorithms for `atan2` computations can be optionally enabled using cargo features
 - Comprehensive test suite, property invariants, and correctness verification against [Karney (2013) Geodesic model](https://arxiv.org/pdf/1109.4448.pdf) using fuzz testing
 - No heap allocations and `#![no_std]`.
 However, the [geo](https://crates.io/crates/geo) crate does require `std`
+- Optional WebAssembly bindings for use from JavaScript

 ## Examples

+### From Rust using the `geo` crate

 Calculate distance between two landmarks: